 At some point in time, I am sure that most people would have heard of the slogan “The World’s Most Perfectly Cut Diamond” either through mass media advertising or big banner boards.

 Just like how Tiffany & Co created the iconic blue box to associate value in the minds of consumers, Hearts On Fire has created a strong branding whereby customers are willing to pay more for their products over other unbranded jewelry.

 The first thing that caught my attention when I stumbled upon Hearts on Fire diamonds was the perfect name.
-Whether you are familiar with the world of diamonds or not, the name provokes positive emotions.
+Whether you are familiar with the world of diamonds or not, the name invokes positive emotions.

-Both words in the name of the company, “hearts” and “fire” give people a positive feeling and they are associated with warmth and love.
-If you know just a bit more about diamonds, you will probably observe that this name is also neatly connected in a few ways.
+Both words in the company’s name, “hearts” and “fire” give people a positive feeling and are associated with warmth and love.
+If you know just a bit more about diamonds, you will probably realize that this name is also neatly connected in a few ways.

-First, the structure “hearts on…” is a clever play with one of the most common internal optical characteristics found in the standard round brilliant cut, “hearts and arrows”.
+First, the structure “hearts on…” is a clever play with one of the most well-known optical characteristics found in a standard round brilliant cut, “hearts and arrows”.

-Secondly, fire – or dispersion – is also one of the most important characteristics that gives a diamond its beautiful sparkle and brilliance.
+Secondly, fire – or dispersion – is also one of the most important characteristics which gives a diamond its beautiful sparkle and brilliance.
 And we didn’t even mention that people usually buy engagement rings when their hearts are on fire!